atosatto/packer-templates/README.md

-packer-datacenter
+packer-templates
 ================

-Build Docker Datacenter hosts images with Packer.
+Collection of templates to build VMs images with Packer.

 Requirements
 ------------